BLCM/bl3mods/Aaron0000/Balands/README.md

 Brightside - Reload-shot damage set to 1.5 times the card damage.

-Creeping Death - Explosion damage set to 70%, status effect damage reduced by 40%, projectile speed increased by 50%.
+Creeping Death - Explosion damage set to 70%, status effect damage reduced by 40%, projectile speed increased by 50%, Magazine Size by 2, and Fire Rate by 40%.

  ┗----Rationale: The damage on this thing's been increased a truckload.
 It's now useable both for traditional use and the "mine-laying" gimmick.